 - Not the fastest hot hatchback

-The all-new Ford Focus ST is a performance-oriented version of the Focus, but is built with an eye on everyday usability as well.
-As a result it's not only blisteringly quick in a straight line but it's also comfortable and refined too.
-The suspension strikes a great balance between ensuring sharp handling and softly sprung comfort, while the engine sounds quiet below 3500rpm.
-Unlike the old Focus ST, the current model is only available as a five-door and it now comes as an estate model too, which means it's more of a family car than ever before..
-It also starts at a price-tag that greatly undercuts its main rivals.
+The Ford Focus ST is a performance version of the standard Ford Focus hatchback, but is built with an eye on everyday usability as well.
+As a result, it's not only blisteringly quick in a straight line, but also comfortable and refined.
+The car's suspension strikes a great balance between ensuring sharp handling and softly sprung comfort, while the engine sounds quiet below 3,500rpm.
+Unlike the old Focus ST, the current model is only available as a five-door, but this time around it comes as an estate model, too, which means it's more of a family car than ever before.
+It also starts with a price tag that greatly undercuts its main rivals.

 - Fun and engaging to drive

 - Powerful and responsive engine